Signs of progress for the Mississippi River Delta

 EDF and many other groups knew action was urgently needed.
 The oil spill in the Gulf of Mexico only worsened the problem.
 But where would the money come from?

 Now there is good news.
-Three years after the oil disaster, a stream of money for restoring the Gulf will begin flowing in.
+More than three years after the oil disaster, a stream of money for restoring the Gulf has begun flowing in.
 EDF and our coalition partners have been fiercely engaged from the start to see that BP is held fully accountable for its role in the oil disaster and that penalties from the spill go primarily for Gulf restoration.

 Push for restoration shows results